What is the EBacc?

 - 1 of either Spanish or French

 In the Spring term there will be an information evening where you will have the opportunity to discuss how choices made will affect your future.
 With this information, you will be then asked to select your options.
 Your teachers will guide you through the process to help you make the best choices.
 If you have chosen the EBacc, we will provide you with all the support you need to ensure success at the end of year.

 What if the EBacc is not for me?

 If you are not a student for whom the EBacc is appropriate, there are still plenty of other options open to you at Arts & Media School, that will lead you into a further education pathway that suits you.

 All students at Arts & Media School are entitled to a place at City and Islington college.
-You can contact them directly to learn about courses or contact the Arts & Media School careers advisor, Truman Lawson.
+You can contact them directly to learn about courses or contact the Arts & Media School careers advisor, Ms Bailey.